-It will support original programming, in both live-action and animation, and across genres including education, fiction and drama, arts and culture, factual, identity and religion.
+It will support original programming, in both live-action and animation, and across genres including entertainment, education, fiction and drama, arts and culture, factual and religion.

-The Fund is intended for productions with public service broadcast values, which are defined by OFCOM as content that will:
+The Fund is intended for for programmes that will be made available to a UK audience on a free-to-access, Ofcom regulated service.
+Content should be exciting and engaging for the target audience and should have public service broadcast values, which are defined by OFCOM as content that will:

 - Inform our understanding of the world — to inform ourselves and others and to increase our understanding of the world through news, information and analysis of current events and ideas.